ChuckBryan/ProjectTyeBlogArticle/docs/readme.md

 [11:53:04 INF] Listening for event pipe events for backend_8e14317f-b on process id 12044
 ```

-If you go to the dashboard or the Tye extension, you will see the changes there too:
+These changes are reflected in both the Tye extension and the dashboard:

 ![Tye Extension](./img/tye_extension_2_services_running.png)

 Enter the following command into Terminal to list any running docker images: `docker ps -a`.
 There should be no packages related to the current project.

-If you open the backend api in either the Tye extension or the dashboard, it doesn't open the swagger index page.
-However, add `/swagger/index.html` in the browser and the backend swagger document should open.
-The backend contains the standard "WeatherForecast" endpoint that returns a random five day forecast:
+The backend contains the standard "WeatherForecast" endpoint which returns a random five day forecast:

 ![Random Five Day Forecast](./img/random_five_day_forecast.png)

-Be sure to stop Tye either with the extension or entering `Ctrl-C` in the terminal window.
+Shut down `tye` by entering `ctrl-c` in the terminal.

-### Configure Frontend to talk to Backend
+### Using the Backend Service

-The first step in connecting the frontend to the backend is to create a class that represents the WeatherForecast data returned by the backend.
+In the frontend project, a class to represent the WeatherForecast data returned by the backend.

 1. Add new class called `WeatherForecast.cs`